Shop now & save up to 80% on medication

 Missed Dose and Timing

-If you miss a dose, give it when remembered unless it is close to the next scheduled dose.
-If it is almost time for the next dose, skip the missed one and resume the regular schedule.
-Do not double up to make up for a missed dose.
-Ask your veterinarian what to do if your pet misses more than one dose.
+If you miss a dose, give it when remembered unless it is close to the next scheduled time.
+If it is almost time for the next dose, skip the missed dose and resume the regular schedule.
+Do not double up doses.
+Keep a dosing log or set reminders to help maintain consistent administration.

 Storage and Travel Basics